bterone/book-notes/Design-Patterns.md

 Compose objects into tree structures to represent part-whole hierarchies.
 Composite lets clients treat individual objects and comopsitions of objects uniformly.

 The composite pattern is only useful when the core model of your app can be represented as a tree.

+Use the Factory Method when:
+- You don't know beforehand the exact types and dependencies of the objects your code should work with.
+- You want to provide users of your library or framework with a way to extend its internal components.
+- You want to save system resources by reusing existing objects instead of rebuilding them each time.

 ![Composite](./assets/images/design-patterns/composite.png)